mdaffin/disconnected.systems/site/blog/archlinux-installer/index.md

 gdisk "${device}"
 ```

-This works fine in side a script, you are able to interact with it like you are
+This works fine inside a script, you are able to interact with it like you are
-user to, but when it exits our script will continue.
+user as well, and when you exit it our script will continue.

-The major problem with these interactive approaches is figuring out the
+The major problem with this interactive approach is figuring out the formatting
-formatting and layout they user wants or expected for that install.
-You are
+and layout the user wants or expected for that install.
+You are mostly forced to
-mostly forced to ask the user what they want to do with each partition they
+ask the user what they want to do with each partition they created, which
-created, which complicates the script and install process quite a bit.
-Or just
+complicates the script and install process quite a bit.
+Or just assume a layout
-assume a layout and hope the user formatted it correctly.
+and hope the user formatted it correctly.

-Alternatively, if most or all of your systems are formatted identically you can
+Alternatively, if most or all of your systems are formatted identically, you can
 hardcode the layout into the script.
-This keeps the script simpler and means
+This keeps the script simpler with fewer
-there are fewer steps to go through when installing a system.
-In the event you
-do need a custom disk layout for a single system you can download and manually
+steps to go through.
+In the event that you do need a custom disk layout for some
-edit the script or even delete the formatting section entirely and formatting
+special case, you can download and manually edit the script or even delete the
-it manually beforehand.
+formatting section entirely and formatting it manually beforehand.

 ```bash
 parted --script "${device}" -- mklabel gpt \